HomeMy WebLinkAbout211207 OPEN MInutesWashington County

 Resolutions of Washington County and the original is in the County Commissioners' Office.)

-DELIBERATION/ CONSENSUS DECISION ON APPLICATION FOR ZONING MAP
+DELIBERATION / CONSENSUS DECISION ON APPLICATION FOR ZONING MAP

-AMENDMENT RZ-21-003, BLACK ROCK PUD Jill Baker, Director, Planning and Zoning, brought forth Zoning Map Amendment RZ-21-003 for
+Jill Baker, Director, Planning and Zoning, brought forth Zoning Map Amendment RZ-21-003 for

 consideration and discussion by the Commissioners.
 The matter involves a request for a major